 They add an earthy taste and meaty texture to the foods, be it through sautéing, stuffing, braising, slicing, or even caramelizing.
 They have a fantastic flavor and as such, are served in a variety of delicacies, ranging from soups to sandwiches and appetizers to casseroles.

 These tasty and succulent fungi are called mushrooms, scientifically known as Agaricus campestris.
 While all of us are aware of their weird taste and unpleasant texture, what most of us are unfamiliar with is their miraculous, magical powers.

 A great source of magnesium, copper, potassium, phosphorus, and selenium, mushrooms are a chock-a-block of a variety of nutrients, often found missing in those highly processed-food diets that we consume today.
 They’ve been nicknamed the “Food of the Gods” and have been used for medicinal purposes since times immemorial.
 Keeping aside the poisonous species, the edible varieties are loaded with numerous wonderful nutritional advantages.

-The following section lists some of them.
+The following section lists Mushroom’s Nutritional Value.
 Also, check out the nutritional facts of mushrooms.

 Mushrooms Nutritional Facts

 |Polyunsaturated Fat||0.1 g|

 |Vitamin B6||0.1 mg|